Gadjalivia

 The Gadjalivia were an indigenous Australian people of Arnhem Land in the Northern Territory.
 They are now regarded as extinct.

 Language

 Arthur Capell classified the Gadjalivia language (Gudjälavia) as a dialect of Burarra.

 Country

 Norman Tindale estimated that their lands encompassed some 200 mi2, inland to the west of the Blyth River.

 History

-Following a drastic reduction in their numbers, remnants of the tribe, surviving around the Csdell River, are said to have been assimilated into the Nagara.
+Following a drastic reduction in their numbers, remnants of the tribe, surviving around the Cadell River, are said to have been assimilated into the Nagara.